 4.2 Limited posterior expressiveness

-The diagonal Gaussian assumption for restricts the approximate posterior to an axis-aligned ellipsoid (i.e., zero off-diagonal covariance).
-If the true posterior has complex, multimodal, or highly correlated structure, a single Gaussian cannot capture it — leading to a persistently loose ELBO bound regardless of encoder capacity.
+The diagonal Gaussian assumption for restricts the variational family distribution to an axis-aligned ellipsoid (i.e., zero off-diagonal covariance).
+If the true posterior has complex, multimodal, or highly correlated structure, a single Gaussian cannot capture it - leading to a persistently loose ELBO bound regardless of the encoder capacity.

-Even if each individual posterior is close to the prior, the aggregate posterior may not match .
-This mismatch creates “holes” in the latent space — regions with high prior probability but low posterior density — causing poor sample quality at generation time.
+Another weakness of standard VAEs is that even if each individual posterior is close to the prior, the aggregated posterior may not match at some regions.
+This mismatch creates “holes” in the latent space - regions with high prior probability but low posterior density - causing poor sample quality at generation time.

 5. Conclusion